yijuanhu/TestNet/README.md

 # TestNet

-The TestNet package implements the testing method, called TestNet, for inference of microbial networks.
-TestNet provides calibrated results by controlling the false discovery rate.
-It accounts for the features of compositionality, sparsity, and overdispersion in microbiome read count data.
-It accommodates both independent and clustered samples, offers separate linear and nonlinear tests, and includes an omnibus test that eliminates the need to pre-specify the type of relationship.
+The TestNet package implements the testing method, TestNet, for inferring microbial networks.
+It differs from existing microbial network analyses in that it provides calibrated results by controlling the false discovery rate.
+TestNet accounts for the features of compositionality, sparsity, and overdispersion in taxa count data.
+It also accommodates both independent and clustered samples, offers separate linear and nonlinear tests for each pair of taxa, and includes an omnibus test that bypasses the need to pre-specify the type of relationship for each pair of taxa.

 To install the package:

-devtools::install_github("yijuanhu/TestNet", build_vignettes=TRUE)
+devtools::install_github("yijuanhu/TestNet")